BattleTalent/community-docs/website/docs/tutorial-common-issues.md

 * The added meshes should have a material where emmision is turned on.
 * The added meshes should have a material where emmision does not have an emmision map texture.
 * The added meshes should have a material where emmision map texture color is set to 1,1,1,0.

+## Gaze info not showing

+DONT use the "Pull Gaze Name From GameObject" anymore.
+Weapon prefabs are no longer named with prefix due to the new prefixing system.
+The value's of Gaze obj should be set manually.